thakurkaushal001/EthBeginnerProject/README.md

 - Mapping for tracking the token balance of each address.

-- A function with the required validations for creating new tokens and removing existing ones.
+- A function with the required validations for creating new tokens and removing existing ones .

 # Contract Details: